 - Costly repairs of sidewalks, roads, and the like

-These are several examples of the expenses the HOA would probably spend their reserve fund on.
+These are several examples of the expenses the HOA would probably spend its reserve fund on.
 With that said, it’s the role of the board or the association management company to determine whether the reserve fund or the operating fund should be used.

-What are HOA Reserve Funds Important?
+Importance of HOA Reserve Funds

 #1 It Protects Property Values